RutledgeGroupMIT/UEF/README.md

 <img src="https://github.com/danicholson/UEF/blob/master/img/frames.jpg?raw=true" width=300 />

 During most molecular dynamics operations, the system is represented in the LAMMPS frame.
 Only when the positions and velocities are updated is the system rotated to the flow frame, and it is rotated back to the LAMMPS frame immediately afterwards.
-For this reason, all vector-valued quantities (except for the pressure tensor from `compute pressure/uef`) will be computed in the LAMMPS frame.
+For this reason, all vector-valued quantities (except for the tensors from `compute pressure/uef` and `compute temp/uef`) will be computed in the LAMMPS frame.
 Rotationally invariant scalar quantites like the temperature and hydrostatic pressure, on the other hand, will be computed correctly.
-Additionally, the system is in the LAMMPS frame during all of the output steps, and therefore trajectory files made using the `dump` command will be in the LAMMPS frame.
+Additionally, the system is in the LAMMPS frame during all of the output steps, and therefore trajectory files made using the `dump` command will be in the LAMMPS frame unless the `dump cfg/uef` command is used.

 ## Examples